 Most phones/tablets manufactured since 2017 are able to display AR – but see the bottom of this post for links to the most recent compatibility lists from Apple and Google.

 Enabling AR Mode

-If you’re using a compatible device – such as an Apple iPad, iPhone, or Google Pixel phone, etc. you’ll see the following box displayed just above your style choices:
+If you’re using an Augmented Reality compatible device – such as an Apple iPad, iPhone, or Google Pixel phone, etc. you’ll see the following box displayed just above your style choices: